JE-Ramos/link-bookmark/convex/ADMIN_GUIDE.md

-# Admin Guide - Link Bookmark
+# Admin Guide

-This guide covers administrative operations for the Link Bookmark application using Convex functions.
+This guide covers administrative operations for the application using Convex functions.

 ## Key Concepts